leviable/instabrade/README.rst

 Currently support functionality:

 - Log into Instagram
+- Handle the mobile app related popups

 Planned functionality in upcoming release(s):

-- Handle the mobile app center screen modal popup
-- Handle the mobile app footer modal popup
 - Return all posts from Home page